Are CRE Leaders Sidelining AI? The Economics of Tech Hesitancy

 Retail Market.

-While retail is faring better than other CRE sectors, retail investments are still facing some challenges.
+While retail is fairing better than other CRE sectors, retail investments are still facing some challenges.
 Freestanding brick-and-mortar stores have improved their popularity significantly since Covid, encouraging traditionally mall-bound brands like Bath & Body Works, Foot Locker, and Gap to pursue opportunities in shopping centers to move closer to their customer base.

 This is changing the way many leasing teams handle retail opportunities, building agreements with greater tenant incentives and co-tenancy terms to attract big-name brands to shopping centers.
 This is a concrete strategy for attracting notable brands and supporting retail growth, but term-heavy leases can make portfolio management from quarter to quarter more complex.